rwaldron/tc39-notes/es8/2017-03/mar-21.md

   - they previously reviewed it.

-## 10.ii.b RegExp Named Groups for Stage 3
+## 10.ii.b RegExp Named Groups for stage 3

 AWB: The next regex item we have is named group.